At the Assembly

 Outstanding Student Poster and PICO Award

-In addition to the Union and Division awards available to early career scientists, those who are students (current and recent undergraduates and postgraduates, and current PhD students) are also eligible to apply for the Outstanding Student Poster and PICO (OSPP) Award.
+In addition to the Union and Division awards available to early career scientists, those who are students (current and recent undergraduates and postgraduates, and current PhD candidates) are also eligible to apply for the Outstanding Student Poster and PICO (OSPP) Award.
 The OSPP Award is given to the first authors on posters or PICOs presented at the EGU General Assembly.
 For information on how to participate and the criteria for selection please see the awards and medals page.

 Early Career Scientists’ Corner at the Opening Reception